Baked Polenta with Mushrooms and Smoked Gouda

 Place the squash in a large pan cut side down and place the pan in the oven.
 Roast for 60 minutes.

-While the squash is cooking place the olive oil in a large skillet over medium high heat.
+While the squash is cooking, place the olive oil in a large skillet over medium high heat.

-When the squash is soft, remove from the oven and let cool.
 Scoop the flesh out of the skin and discard the skin, then mash the flesh with a fork.

 Place the water in a medium sauce pan over high heat.